Home of APEC Ultra Reverse Osmosis Water Filter Systems

 Short-term: EPA has found xylenes to potentially cause the following health effects when people are exposed to it at levels above the MCL for relatively short periods of time: disturbances of cognitive abilities, balance, and coordination.

-Long-term: Xylenes has the potential to cause the following effects from a lifetime exposure at levels above the MCL: damage to the central nervous system, liver and kidneys.
+Long-term: Xylenes have the potential to cause the following effects from a lifetime exposure at levels above the MCL: damage to the central nervous system, liver, and kidneys.

 How much Xylene is produced and released to the environment?